rayonlabs/chutes-miner/README.md

 #### Important storage note!

-Some providers mount the primary storage in inconvient ways, e.g. latitude.sh when using raid 1 mounts the volume on `/home`, hyperstack mounts under `/ephemeral`, etc.  Before running the ansible scripts, be sure to login to your servers and check how the storage is allocated.
+Some providers mount the primary storage in inconvenient ways, e.g. latitude.sh when using raid 1 mounts the volume on `/home`, hyperstack mounts under `/ephemeral`, etc.  Before running the ansible scripts, be sure to login to your servers and check how the storage is allocated.
 If you want storage space for huggingface cache, images, etc., you'll want to be sure as much as possible is allocated under `/var/snap`.
 You can do this with a simple bind mount, e.g. if the main storage is under `/home`, run:
 ```bash
 rsync -azv /var/snap/ /home/snap/